Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Optimal Behavior for Multi-prediction Learning, and Approximations

-This proposal reflects the following philosophy: there should be an explicit separation in the role of the behavior agent---to balance data generation amongst parallel prediction learners---and the role of the prediction learners---to learn.
+This proposal reflects a simply reductionist philosophy: there should be an explicit separation in the role of the behavior agent and the role of the prediction learners.
+The behavior agent should balance data generation amongst parallel prediction learners.
+The prediction learner's primary responsibility is to estimate their target accurately.
 If the behavior agent trusts that the prediction learners are using the data appropriately, then the learning system can make use of intrinsic rewards based solely on the prediction learner's parameters, such as the change in the weights.
 The alternative is to assume that the intrinsic rewards must be computed to overcome poor learning.
 This approach would require the learning system to recognize when a prediction learner is non-introspective, and decrease the reward associated with that learner.
 If the learning system can measure this, though, then presumably so too can the prediction learner---they are after all part of the same system.
-The learner should then be able to use the same measure to adjust its own learning, and avoid large Bayesian surprise simply from ineffective updates to weights.
+The learner should then be able to use the same measure to adjust its own learning.

 In this work, we define the change in weights using the $\ell_1$ norm,